 Your reviews of the following books were recently flagged by Goodreads members as potentially off-topic:

 As the reviews are not about the books in question, they have been removed from the site.
 You can find the text of the reviews attached for your personal records.

 Please note that if you continue to post content like this, your account may come under review for removal.

 The Goodreads Team

-Since several other people have already posted copies, it seems illogical for me not to repost.
+, I am now reposting it.
 Maybe Goodreads will indeed retaliate by removing my account.
 If so, it's been nice knowing you all!